 A restrictive covenant of this type would outline that the new business owner cannot:

 - Take part in certain types of business

 A non-solicitation agreement is often used to restrict a new business owner from taking part in specific types of marketing and employment activities.
 For example, the new business owner must agree not to solicit any of the former owner's employees.
 A non-disclosure agreement, on the other hand, is directed more toward restricting certain types of communications.
 For example, a new business owner will not be able to disclose trade secrets or specific activities that the business takes part in.

 When restrictive covenants are used in real estate transactions, they serve as legally binding contracts and are included in property deeds.
 A common type of restrictive covenant seen among real estate transactions is when a seller prohibits the new owner from conducting certain types of activities, such as selling alcohol.

 In some cases, the covenants are simple.
 In others, they are extremely complex.
 And if a covenant is broken, there may be levy penalties that are enforced upon the party that failed to stay in compliance with the restrictions outlined in the covenant.

 If you need help with creating a restrictive covenant, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.